 It’s interesting to note that the stress test rate went up a lot faster than it has gone down.
 The big banks like National Bank wasted no time in hiking their posted rates when rates were trending up.
 Now, the banks seem to be taking their sweet time cutting the posted rate.
 This is largely due to mortgage penalties.

-The reduction in stress test rate comes at a time when Canadian mortgage rates at record lows.
+The reduction in stress test rate comes at a time when Canadian mortgage rates are at record lows.
 We haven’t seen mortgage rates this low since the financial crisis in 2008.
 If you’re a well-qualified borrower with a stable job situation, there’s never been a better time to buy.

 Are you considering buying a home?
 Reach out to our offices today.
 We can help to see if homeownership makes sense for you.